ndif-team/nnsight/docs/source/start.rst

 Getting Started
 ===============

 **NNsight** (/ɛn.saɪt/) is a package for the interpreting and manipulating the internals of deep learning models.
+If you like the package, please consider giving it a star on `GitHub <https://github.com>`_.

 .. _installation: